aglee/AdventOfCode2017/Day 10 - Knot Hash/README.md

 If I'd done this in Python I could have used the convenient `ord()` function to get ASCII values.
 I believe this is easier in Swift 4 than it was in Swift 3, but I didn't bother looking up how to do it.
 I knew the input would only be digits and commas, and the puzzle description gave the example of `1,2,3` becoming `49,44,50,44,51`.
 I used that information to code my own ASCII conversion.

+UPDATE: A comment from a fellow RCer made me realize my code for generating the final hex string was incorrect.
+It happened to work for me because all my bytes were over 15.
+I've updated `main.swift` with a correction, which I tested to make sure it still gives the right answer.